The Foundation focuses primarily on mission-related, targeted priorities and proactively seeks organizations and programs to support.

 Working cooperatively with other agencies and organizations, the Foundation identifies community needs that can be significantly impacted by contributing financial and other resources.

 The Foundation’s focus on improving the health and well-being of our community is broad.
 Targeted priorities in the area of health and well-being of our community include the categories listed below in the Pikes Peak Region (El Paso and Teller Counties).
-Note that Grant Priorities may change for the July 1, 2026-2027 fiscal year grant cycle—please check back frequently for potential updates.
+Guidelines for the July 1, 2026-2027 fiscal year grant cycle will be published by March 1, 2026.
+Applications will be accepted between March 13 – May 31.

 Project support grants: funds a particular program or project with expected outcomes